contentlayerdev/website/content/docs/400-reference/200-local-source/200-define-document-type.md

 ### `fields`

 Field definitions determine the data shape for the document type.
-See [the field tyeps reference](./field-types) for more information.
+See [the field types reference](./field-types) for more information.

 ### `description`